elizabethdelos/cvs-career-site/README.md

 ### Instructions for referencing files in SmashFly html editor

-After forking this repository, you can make edits to the custom-page_styles.css file and also upload additional files to host and reference if you wish.

 If the html file you're editing is referencing muliptile css files and javascript files (like the example below), make sure to place the custom-page_styles.css file or any newly created css files after the Lity, OwlCarousel and RoyalSlider files.
-Also, if the page you're editing has is referencing a <script>, make sure you hit the <strong>Design</strong> button and then <strong>Update</strong> after editing the html, or else SmashFly with for some reason strip the rest of your code.
-It's always a good idea to keep a local copy of the file/code in the case that this happens.
+Also, if the page you're editing has is referencing a script, make sure you hit the <strong>Design</strong> button and then <strong>Update</strong> after editing the html, or else SmashFly will for some reason strip the rest of your code.
+It's always a good idea to keep a local copy of the html file/code in the case that this happens.

 ```
 <link href="https://hireclix.github.io/cvs-career-site/lity/lity.css" rel="stylesheet">